radical-cybertools/radical.pilot/docs/source/machconf.rst

 .. code-block:: python

     pdesc = radical.pilot.ComputePilotDescription()
     pdesc.resource = "epsrc.archer"
     pdesc.project  = "e1234"
     pdesc.runtime  = 60
     pdesc.cores    = 128

 Using a ``resource`` key other than "local.localhost" implicitly tells RADICAL-Pilot that it is dealing with a remote resource.
-RADICAL-Pilot is using the SSH (and SFTP) protocols to communicate with remote resources.
+RADICAL-Pilot is using the SSH/GSISSH (and SFTP/GSISFTP) protocols to communicate with remote resources.
 The next section, :ref:`ssh_config` provides some details about SSH set-up.
 :ref:`preconfigured_resources` list the resource keys that are already defined and ready to use in RADICAL-Pilot.